tsutterley/pyTMD/doc/source/index.rst

 pyTMD
 =====

-Python-based tidal prediction software that reads OTIS and GOT formatted tidal solutions for calculating ocean and load tides and IERS conventions for calculating radial pole tide displacements
+Python-based tidal prediction software that reads OTIS, GOT and FES formatted tidal solutions for predicting ocean and load tides and IERS conventions for calculating radial pole tide displacements

 .. graphviz::